nhsconnect/prm-practice-migration-staging/guide/00-get-started.md

 ### Steps to requesting the data extract {#steps-to-requesting-the-data-extract}

 1. A request is made to the current supplier to provide a ‘Data extract request form’ or similar.
 This is usually sent by the delivery partner (CSU) but this may differ by region.
-2. The current supplier will send a ‘Data extract request form’ (or similar) directly to the practice.
+2. The current supplier will send a ‘data extract request form’ (or similar) directly to the practice.
 3. The practice completes and returns the form to the current supplier along with the dates of when the extract is to be delivered as advised by the new supplier (Dates for the [Initial data production](/prm-practice-migration/guide/initial-data-production) phase).
 4. The current supplier will ensure that the data is transferred to the new supplier safely and securely.